CiprianSpiridon/mumzworld-ratings-and-reviews-service/README.md

 For detailed API documentation, see [docs/API.md](docs/API.md).

+### Postman Collection

+A Postman collection is available for testing the API endpoints.
+See [docs/postman/README.md](docs/postman/README.md) for instructions on how to use it.

 ### Media Upload

 The service supports uploading media files (images and videos) with reviews: